 Teenagers are the ones that are affected the most when it comes to movies promoting alcoholism.
 The recent Harry Potter movie shows a 16-year-old Harry Potter enjoying his “butterbeer” and seemingly getting drunk from it.
 At least 25% of moviegoers who see this type of underage drinking, themselves seek out ways to get drunk rather than drinking soda or some other type of drink.
 The biggest comedy of 2010 is called, “The Hangover.”
 Just the mention of drinking in the title means that those venturing into the movies will continue drinking long after the movie is completed.

 Movies Promoting Alcoholism Should Be Monitored

 Parents who want to make sure that their children have a chance against the rising tide of alcoholism should monitor the movies that are being watched.
-Just like setting the parental controls on the cable TV, or computer, guidelines should be set about what types of movies, and what type of content, is acceptable.
+Just like setting parental controls on cable TV, or computers, guidelines should be set about what types of movies, and what type of content, is acceptable.